Cargill/splinter/cli/man/splinter-database-migrate.1.md

 NAME
 ====

-**splinter-database-migrate** — Updates the Biome database for a new Splinter release
+**splinter-database-migrate** — Updates the database for a new Splinter release

 SYNOPSIS